-- k) The school will notify the National ESOS Authority via PRISMS of the student not achieving satisfactory course progress as soon as practicable where: - i. the student does not access the complaints and appeals process within 20 days, or - ii. withdraws from the complaints and appeals process by notifying the Principal of St Margaret's Anglican Girls School in writing, or - iii. the complaints and appeals process, including any external appeal made by the student results in a decision in favour of the school. - 1) St Margaret's does acknowledge that in some circumstances, a student's application to study can be assessed for course progress, when the criteria mentioned in I. e) above is not met.
+- the student does not access the complaints and appeals process within 20 days, or - withdraws from the complaints and appeals process by notifying the Principal of St Margaret's Anglican Girls School in writing, or - iii. the complaints and appeals process, including any external appeal made by the student results in a decision in favour of the school. - j) St Margaret's does acknowledge that in some circumstances, a student's application to study can be assessed for course progress.
 This will be assessed on a case by case basis.

-II.
-Completion within expected duration of study
+2. Completion within expected duration of study

-- a) As noted in I.a), the school will monitor, record and assess the course progress of each student for the course in which the student is currently enrolled. - b) Part of the assessment of course progress at the end of each semester will include an assessment of whether the student's progress is such that they are expected to complete their studies within the expected duration of the course. - c) The school will only extend the duration of the student's study where it is clear the student will not be able to complete their course by the expected date because: - i. the student can provide evidence of compassionate or compelling circumstances (see Definitions below) - ii. the student has, or is, participating in an intervention strategy as outlined in I. f). - iii. an approved deferment or suspension of study has been granted in accordance with St Margaret's Anglican Girls School International Student Deferment, Suspension and Cancellation Policy. - e) Where the school decides to extend the duration of the student's study, the school will report this change via PRISMS within 14 days and/or issue a new Confirmation of Enrolment (COE) if required.
+- a) As noted in 1.a), the school will monitor, record and assess the course progress of each student for the course in which the student is currently enrolled. - b) Part of the assessment of course progress at the end of each semester will include an assessment of whether the student's progress is such that they are expected to complete their studies within the expected duration of the course. - c) The school will only extend the duration of the student's study where it is clear the student will not be able to complete their course by the expected date because: - the student can provide evidence of compassionate or compelling circumstances (see Definitions below) - ii. the student has, or is, participating in an intervention strategy as outlined in 1.e). - an approved deferment or suspension of study has been granted in accordance with St Margaret's Anglican Girls School International Student Deferment, Suspension and Cancellation Policy. - d) Where the school decides to extend the duration of the student's study, the school will report this change via PRISMS within 14 days and/or issue a new Confirmation of Enrolment (COE) if required.
 In this case, the student will need to contact the Department of Home Affairs to seek advice on any potential impacts on their visa, including the need to obtain a new visa.

-III.
-Monitoring Course Attendance
+3. Monitoring Course Attendance